 And nothing like this:

-(I know, this one was for the adults... but still, weird, right?)
+Because Harlan Ellison is EXACTLY the kind of Scooby-Doo celebrity guest that the kids these days are going to feel is relevant.
+(I know, this one was for the adults... but still, weird, right?) |

 The article is all about Harlan Ellison's effect on the sci-fi landscape, not just as an author, but as an editor, as a personality, as an educator, and as a bona fide creative genius celebrity madman.
 It was a nice read.